Eric-lxy/Team_107_Smart_Box/README.md

 In order to use the codes, you need to use the 20 pins microcontroller with the part number PIC18F16Q40: https://www.microchip.com/en-us/product/PIC18F16Q40

+You need to have a serial LED strip, a pressure sensor, a IR sensor and a 30 pins ESP32.

 In order to program successfully, you need to:
 1. buy a MPLAB®SNAP: https://www.microchip.com/en-us/development-tool/PG164100
 2. download MPLAB® X IDE v6.0 version: https://www.microchip.com/en-us/tools-resources/develop/mplab-x-ide,